microsoft/azurelinux/toolkit/docs/building/building.md

 #### `REPO_LIST=...`

 > List of RPM repositories to pull packages from.
 These packages are used to satisfy dependencies during the build process, and to compose a final image.
 Locally available packages are always prioritized.
-The repos are prioritized based on the order they appear in the list: Repos earlier in the list are higher priority.
+The repos are prioritized based on the order they appear in the list: repos earlier in the list are higher priority.
+CBL-Mariner provides a set of pre-populated RPM repositories accessible inside the toolkit folder under `toolkit/repos`:
+>
+> - `mariner-official-base.repo` and `mariner-official-update.repo` - default, always-on CBL-Mariner repositories.
+> - `mariner-preview.repo` - CBL-Mariner repository containing pre-release versions of RPMs **subject to change without notice**.
+Using this .repo file is equivallent to adding the [`USE_PREVIEW_REPO=y`](#use_preview_repoy) argument to your build command.
+> - `mariner-ui.repo` and `mariner-ui-preview.repo` - CBL-Mariner repository containing packages related to any UI components.
+The preview version serves the same purpose as the official preview repo.
+> - `mariner-extras.repo` and `mariner-extras-preview.repo` - CBL-Mariner repository containing proprietory RPMs with sources not viewable to the public.
+The preview version serves the same purpose as the official preview repo.
+>

 #### Build Enable/Disable Flags